xregistry/spec/core/spec.md

 Updating a Resource's default Verison, regardless of the mechanism used to do so, MUST adhere to the following rules:
-- Aside from the special values of `null` and `this`, its value MUST be the `id` of a Version for the specified Resource after all Version processing is completed (i.e. after any Versions are added or removed).
+- Aside from the special values of `null` and `request`, its value MUST be the `id` of a Version for the specified Resource after all Version processing is completed (i.e. after any Versions are added or removed).
 Its value is not limited to the Versions involved in the current operation.